bkachava/web/jsdom/README.md

      ![part14](Images/10_nodata.png)

-- Search examples
+- Search examples.
+A filtered dataset is displayed, when the user clicked the button __Filter data__ and :

-  * A new dataset is displayed, when the user clicked the button __Filter data__ and enter a valid date.
+  * enter a valid date.

   ![part15](Images/4_results_date.png)

-  * A new dataset is displayed, when the user clicked the button __Filter data__ and selected a country and a state.
+  * selected a country and a state.

   ![part16](Images/5_results_cs.png)

-   * A new dataset is displayed, when the user clicked the button __Filter data__ and selected a country, a state, and a city.
+   * selected a country, a state, and a city.

   ![part17](Images/6_results_csc.png)

-  * A new dataset is displayed, when the user clicked the button __Filter data__ and selected a shape.
+  * selected a shape.

   ![part18](Images/7_results_shape.png)

-  * A new dataset is displayed, when the user clicked the button __Filter data__ and selected all the criteria.
+  * selected all the criteria.

   ![part19](Images/8_results_all.png)